 IP- It means your IP address of the server from where you call our service.
 This is your outbound server IP and not that of candidates.

 User Key, Sub User ID - are predefined.
 They have nothing to do with candidate information.

 File Name - This can be considered as the private information of the candidate.
 We save file names for billing purposes only.
-Now with GDPR compliant product, you can delete these file names.
+Now with GDPR compliant products, you can delete these file names.

-We never store personal data of candidates on our servers.
+We never store the personal data of candidates on our servers.
 This includes

 - Contact details (phone number, email address)

 - Date of birth